soundcloud/roshi/cluster/README.md

 These properties ensure that every possible finite set of (WriteOp + KeyScoreMember) operations resolves to the same final state, regardless of the execution order.
-Stated another way, any valid [linearization][aphyr] is equal to any of its permutations.
+Stated another way, any valid [linearization][aphyr] of those operations is equal to any of its permutations.
 I think.

 [aphyr]: http://aphyr.com/posts/309-knossos-redis-and-linearizability